bdsmlr-development/bdsmlr-updates/README.md

 # bdsmlr-updates
 Updates for community on BDSMLR development

+## September, 16 2021 fixes

+- Optimized /firstload and /infinite queries
+- Added partitioning for the database
+- Updated database version
+- disabeled /newposts query until we're able to refator it - right now it's too heavy on the db and leads to server crashes
+- started frontend refactoring

 ## July, 27 2021 fixes

 - Fixed chat problem that kept users from sending messages from the blog preview because the enter button wasn't working.